Valentin-Peintner/Laravel-AllAbout-VenueApplication/README.md

 Returns a JSON response for a specific venue, identified by its id parameter.
 Before returning the response, the method validates the id parameter using Validator.
 If the validation fails, a JSON response containing the validation error messages and a status code of 404 is returned.

-If the validation succeeds, the method fetches the venue from the database, including its associated country, and returns a JSON response containing the venue data.
+If the validation succeeds, the method fetches the venue from the database, including its associated country and address, and returns a JSON response containing the venue data.

 ## VenueController - web.php